 The results were not great.

 I could try nuking it again to see if I can get the air to release, but I don’t really want to try, it already looks bad.
-I also need to try and get the Designer Liner a lot thinner.
-I had been warned about that but I guess it wasn’t thin enough…. hence the cracking.
+Also, I need to try and get the Designer Liner a lot thinner.
+I was warned about this but I guess it wasn’t thin enough…. hence the cracking.